sitedata/checklyhq.com/site/content/docs/reporting/_index.md

 ## Graphs

-By clicking on a check it will open a graph of the **response times** and **success ratio**.
+Clicking on a check will open a graph of the **response times** and **success ratio**.
 These graphs are tied to the date range selected in the toolbar above.

 In the **response times** graph, all three metrics (average, p95, p99) are shown by default.
-However, one can toggle these on and off by clicking on the pills with their respective names to the right.
+However, you can toggle these on and off by clicking on the pills with their respective names to the right.

 ![Reporting Dashboard Graphs](/docs/images/reporting/dashboard.png)

 ## CSV Export

-In the reporting overview one can export all available statistics to a CSV file in the click of a button.
-Select the date range for which you'd like to export statistics, and then simply click **Download as CSV** on the right side of the toolbar.
-This will generate and download a CSV file with the following columns/fields:
+In the reporting overview, you can export all available statistics to a CSV.
+Select the date range for which you'd like to export statistics, and then click **Download as CSV** on the right side of the toolbar.
+The generated CSV file will include the following columns/fields:

 - Name
 - Check ID